 |READING AND LANGUAGE ARTS|

 The goal of the reading program at St. Matthew’s is to instill a life-long joy of reading in each and every child.
 You will find a print rich environment in the classroom that promotes this passion for reading and further enhances reading and language acquisition.
 The students are exposed to phonics on a daily basis in a fun and engaging practice.
 Critical thinking skills are used on a daily basis during read-a-loud time as they make predictions about what might happen next in the story.

 The writing center is a key aspect to the program.
 It is a place where students can choose to go during free choice time.
 They can engage in drawing, making cards and writing letters.
 They have their choice of a large variety of writing instruments as they do their creative drawings and handwork, further developing their fine motor skills.

 Another popular component of the language arts program is the Listening Center.
 During choice time, children can listen to songs and stories, further developing their expressive and receptive language skills.

-Students in Preschool to Grade 4 learn Bible stories through the Montessori-based Godly Play curriculum, or by reading with developmentally appropriate children’s Bibles.
+Students in preschool through fourth grade learn Bible stories through the Montessori-based Godly Play curriculum, or by reading with developmentally appropriate children’s Bibles.